dkoul/dkoul/README.md

 ### Hi there 👋

+I am a Test Engineer and a Software Quality Enthusiaist.
+I will put my testing ideology somewhere in the center of context-deriven and analytical schools of testing.
+My other passion is cognitive psychology and organizational behavior.
+I love to learn about how people interact and solve problems especially in a software context.

+I have a solid test automation experinece of around 13 years in various technologies on both UI and service layers -  Webdriver, Watir, pytest to name a few.
+Recently, I started working on a couple of projects using Puppeteer and Cypress which pulled me into JS world.

+I am assisting my friends in building an exciting OKR tool at the moment.

+I am a pragmatic diversity supporter and run Ministry of Testing - Pune meetup.

+You can reach me at : kouldeep@gmail.com

 <!--
 **dkoul/dkoul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.